Lifecycle

 Local Development

 For local development and testing, a sandbox environment is essential.
-With Docker and the CLI, you can establish this environment by running juno dev start
+You can establish this environment by running the CLI command juno dev start

 .